We are looking for funding to support the London "Geo" community. Please reach out if you can help.

 A monthly meetup for anyone working or interested in the geospatial/geography domain—professionals, students, academics, and hobbyists.

-🎊June LGM#3 is now concluded.
+August LGM#5 is now concluded.
 Thanks to everyone who attended.
+There won't be an event in September, Please head over to Geomob

 Upcoming Event Details